Seriously — What's stopping you?

 One of my favorite quotes is from Vince Lombardi (whose field and statue is one hour east of me) “If you're not making mistakes – you're not trying hard enough.”

-I want to hear from you – please leave a detailed comment as to which of the 7 (or combination of) above barriers is stopping you.
+I want to hear from you – you are welcome to leave a comment as to which of the 7 (or combination of) above barriers is stopping you.
 Even better – tell me about problems you face beyond these obstacles.

 Want to dress better but you don't want to draw too much attention or shock shock your friends?